 Got little architects in your midst?
 With three sections that can be arranged in ten different ways, this house couldn’t be more perfect for minis with a passion for design.
 There are 28 pieces in the set, including furniture, moveable walls, and solar panels.

-This contemporary Scandinavian playhouse is like a blank canvas, ready to be made completely unique with your child’s choice of decorations, accessories and tiny friends.
+This contemporary Scandinavian dolls house is like a blank canvas, ready to be made completely unique with your child’s choice of decorations, accessories and tiny friends.
 Made entirely of plywood, it comes fully assembled.

 Such Great Heights

-Designed in Byron Bay, this iconic A-frame abode is one the kids will never (like ever!) forget.
+Designed in Byron Bay, this iconic A-frame dolls house is one of the coolest in Australia.
 It has a teeny-tiny door, oversized windows, and two levels of play.
 You can grab this one in a number of shades, including sage, peach, sunshine and natural pine.
 Furniture is sold separately.

-Lychee tree and acacia wood have been used in the making of this magnificent medieval castle, and with plenty of interactive, rustic elements, it’s right up there as one of our faves.
-There are 23 pieces included this one, including a round table for the knightly gnomes
+Lychee tree and acacia wood have been used in the making of this magnificent medieval dolls house, and with plenty of interactive, rustic elements, it’s right up there as one of our favourites in Australia.
+There are 23 pieces including a round table for the knightly gnomes.

-With a sturdy built-in handle and open-up design, this ridiculously sweet dolls house can go here, there and everywhere.
+With a sturdy built-in handle and open-up design, this ridiculously sweet dolls house is perfect for boys or girls and it’s ready to take here, there and everywhere.
 It is crafted from FSC-certified birch and features vegan handles and miniature latches.

 With a little bit of luxe and a whole lot of wow, this is possibly the most impressive contemporary dolls house around.
 Soaring voids give the feeling of space, and open-plan living means kids can set up rooms however they like.
 It’s an A+ from us.